Stepping Stones Fund FAQs

 You will be asked to present your proposal and answer questions of the Selection panel, who will be familiar with your application and the additional documents you submit.
 The interview will last a maximum of 1 hour and it is your chance to explain your plan, how you plan to use Stepping Stones Fund support and demonstrate how implementation of your proposal will take you closer to being ready for social investment and achieving better social outcomes.
 You may, but are not required to, create and use visuals for the occasion.
 The interview and the detailed proposal will be considered together; invitation to the interview does not mean funding has been approved.

-We require a more detailed description to assess the strength of your application.
-You will receive a few guiding questions from us that will help you expand the original application.
-Applicants under strand 2 will be asked to submit a business plan including financial forecasts and basic analysis.
+In addition to a copy of your organisation’s constitution and its latest accounts, we also ask for a business plan including financial forecasts and basic analysis.
 It should also include more details of what you already explain in your application form about the service or product you plan to offer, the market need and opportunity, the customer, background, your targets, how the business will operate, building plans (where appropriate), workplans, startup costs and the annual operating costs, your sales and revenue projections, your assessment of the key risks and their mitigation, how you will measure the success of your business (financial and social) and how it fits into your organisation’s overall objectives.
-In addition, we will ask you to complete a financial proforma to help us understand your organisation’s most recent financial year and budget for the coming year.
+In addition, we will ask you to complete a financial proforma to help us understand your organisation’s forecast for the current year and budget for the next.

 The detailed description should not exceed 15 pages, including the financial projections in the case of business plans.
 Please contact us if you require further details on this.